samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ec2.md

 ### scp Command Method

 > 1. Running GitBash as an administrator, use this command to move files/folders: `scp -i location/file.pem -r destination/dir ec2@ip.com:source/file/or/folder`.
+For example, the command may look like this:
+        scp -i eng119.pem -r C:/Users/samwa/OneDrive/Desktop/vagrant/eng110_devops/app ubuntu@ec2-3-248-209-246.eu-west-1.compute.amazonaws.com:~/.

 > 2. In this case, the `app` folder and the bash script `provision.sh` will be added to the EC2 instance.